pbugnion/pascalbugnion.net/src/note-content/delegating-benefits.md

 onTOC: yes
 ---

 The benefits of delegation are often phrased in terms of time savings for the person delegating.
 But that misses the point.
-In fact, delegating well often requires a substantial time investment, at least at the start (todo link to "salvaging a project you delegated").
+In fact, delegating well often requires a substantial time investment, [at least at the start](/note/salvaging-delegated-project).

 The reason to delegate is for the positive effects both on the person you are delegating to and on the wider team.